kellyp/lowprofile/doc/POSTY.md

 # Low Profile
 Simple AWS profile management

-Hi, we here at DualSpark feel your pain if you've ever worked with multiple AWS accounts.
+Hi, we here at kellyp feel your pain if you've ever worked with multiple AWS accounts.
 That's why we've come up with a really simple tool for management of multiple AWS profiles from the cli.
 Low Profile (lowprofile) isn't magical it simply manages your ~/.aws/ files and associated environment variables.
 Nothing you couldn't do manually just a simplified interface.
 Today we are happy to be releasing and open sourcing Low Profile.
 Feel free to create issues, features or just use it.
 We hope it makes life a little easier when working with multiple AWS environments.

 ## Source